NREL/pyvisco/README.md

 Alternatively, all required functions are provided in `LinViscoFit.py`.
 Download the file, copy it into your working directory, and import the module in your Python code (`import LinViscoFit as visco`).
 The verification notebooks provided below showcase the usage of the module functions to perform the curve fitting procedure.

 ## Verification
 The Python implementation has been verified by comparing the obtained results with the curve fitting routine implemented in the commercial software package ANSYS APDL 2020 R1.
-Jupyter notebooks showcasing this verification can be found here.
-[Verification notebooks](verification) TBD!
+Jupyter notebooks and supplementary files can be found in the verification subfolder.

 ## Acknowledgements
 TBD...